 So there can be no official communication from Cleveland to the elections board that an ordinance which hasn’t been voted on might be voted on if the next regular meeting is February 24th; and could still be pulled from consideration after a legal review.

-Even if a council meeting is scheduled for February 24th, and if Kelley’s legislation passes, it still conflicts with West’s February 11th announcement that council or some official “officially” withdrew the petitions.
+Even if a council meeting is scheduled for February 24th, and if Kelly’s legislation passes, it still conflicts with West’s February 11th announcement that council or some official “officially” withdrew the petitions.
 Mayor Frank Jackson would still retain veto authority.
 Voters still have a 30-day window for a referendum to overturn any legislation a city council on all legislation any council enacts by law.

-In order for Kelley’s emergency withdrawal ordinance to be the “sure deal” West’s news release implies means a lot of officials are ignoring the duties of the public offices they hold.
+In order for Kelly’s emergency withdrawal ordinance to be the “sure deal” West’s news release implies means a lot of officials are ignoring the duties of the public offices they hold.
 All this for one dumb deadline-missing white male who thinks he deserves a special privilege.

 The emergency legislation might pass and it might not; and it really should not if council obeys Section 36 of the charter and its instructions on what constitutes an emergency and what does not.